 - Negotiated land use permits and property transfers for the development of 230-unit transit oriented residential project inclusive of a parking structure, public plaza and affordable housing units financed with federal, state and local funding sources.

-- Negotiated environmental indemnity, remediation and easement agreements for major developers in connection with the purchase and sale of contaminated properties; and
+- Negotiated environmental indemnity, remediation and easement agreements for major developers in connection with the purchase and sale of contaminated properties.

 - Represented developers and purchasers of contaminated properties in negotiations with governmental agencies in order to obtain Prospective Purchaser Agreements, Comfort Letters and No Further Action Letters for protection from environmental liability.

-Mr. Fraijo has served on numerous real estate associations and organizations focused on urban renewal issues and civic empowerment.
-Mr. Fraijo is the founder and Chairman of the Los Angeles Urban Renewal Network, Inc., a multi-disciplinary collaborative of young professionals engaged in policy and sustainable development to improve the quality of housing in Southern California.
-He serves as President on the Board of Directors for the Friends of the Hollywood Freeway Central Park, Inc. Mr. Fraijo also advises several non-profit housing development corporations, including as Board member of California Community Builders, Inc. and Chairman of the East LA Community Corporation.
-Mr. Fraijo is a Founding Board member of Honor PAC and For People of Color, Inc., a nonprofit organization dedicated to growing diversity in the legal profession.
+Alfred has served on numerous real estate associations and organizations focused on urban renewal issues and civic empowerment.
+He is the founder and chairman of the Los Angeles Urban Renewal Network, a multi-disciplinary collaborative of young professionals engaged in policy and sustainable development to improve the quality of housing in Southern California.
+He serves as president on the board of directors for the Friends of the Hollywood Freeway Central Park, and he advises several non-profit housing development corporations, including serving as a board member of California Community Builders and chairman of the East LA Community Corporation.
+In addition, he is a founding board member of Honor PAC and For People of Color, a non-profit organization dedicated to growing diversity in the legal profession.

-Mr. Fraijo continues to speak for professional associations and continuing education symposia and has published articles on emerging trends in state and federal land use and environmental law as well as on environmental justice issues.
-Mr. Fraijo is admitted to practice in California and the District of Columbia.
-He is a member of the American Bar Association, the State Bar of California, the State Bar of Washington, D.C., the San Francisco Bar Association, the Los Angeles Bar Association, and the Mexican American Bar Association.
+Alfred continues to speak for professional associations and continuing education symposia and has published articles on emerging trends in state and federal land use and environmental law as well as on environmental justice issues.
+He is admitted to practice in California and the District of Columbia.
+He is a member of the American Bar Association, the State Bar of California, the District of Columbia Bar, the San Francisco Bar Association, the Los Angeles Bar Association and the Mexican American Bar Association.

-Mr. Fraijo received his J.D. from Loyola Law School, Los Angeles in 2002, where he was a full tuition scholarship recipient and member of the nationally ranked National Hispanic Moot Court Team from 2001 to 2002.
-In 1999, he graduated cum laude from Harvard University and received a B.A. in Government.
-Prior to Loyola and Harvard, Mr. Fraijo participated in an accelerated engineering program at the Massachusetts Institute of Technology and traveled as a student ambassador to Japan and South Korea.
+Alfred received his J.D. from Loyola Law School, Los Angeles, in 2002, where he was a full-tuition scholarship recipient and member of the nationally ranked National Hispanic Moot Court Team from 2001 to 2002.
+In 1999, he graduated, cum laude, from Harvard University and received a B.A. in Government.
+Prior to attending Loyola and Harvard, Alfred participated in an accelerated engineering program at the Massachusetts Institute of Technology and traveled as a student ambassador to Japan and South Korea.

 - Diversity and Inclusion Award, Sheppard Mullin, 2016